UlianaSem/algorithms/README.md

 Number of inversions (merge sorting): finds the inversion of an array

 Priority Queue with heapq: finds the maximum in the priority queue

+A small Fibonacci number: finds the nth Fibonacci number, for 0 < n < 41

+A huge Fibonacci number modulo: finds the remainder of the division of the nth Fibonacci number by m

+The last digit of the Fibonacci number: finds the last digit of the nth Fibonacci number

+The largest common divisor: finds the greatest common divisor of two numbers